MileHacker Logo

 Helpful Tip

-Jiujiang offers a great base for exploring both the city's urban attractions and the natural wonders of Mount Lu and Poyang Lake.
-Consider dividing your stay between the city and the mountain for an entire experience.
+Jiujiang offers a great base for exploring the two city's urban attractions and the natural wonders of Mount Lu and Poyang Lake.
+Consider dividing your stay between the town and the mountain for an entire experience.

 Jiujiang's Visual Highlights